gardener/cert-management/README.md

 ## Revoking Certificates

-Certificates created with an `ACME` issuer can also be revoked if private key of the certificate is not longer safe.
+Certificates created with an `ACME` issuer can also be revoked if private key of the certificate is no longer safe.
 This page about [Revoking certificates on Let's Encrypt](https://letsencrypt.org/docs/revoking/) list various reasons:
 > For instance, you might accidentally share the private key on a public website; hackers might copy the private key off
 > of your servers; or hackers might take temporary control over your servers or your DNS configuration, and use that to